AMReX-Combustion/PeleLM/Docs/source/Tutorials_1.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The edge flame is stabilized against an incoming mixing layer with a uniform velocity profile.
-The mixing layer is prescribed using an hyperbolic tangent of mixture fraction :math:`z` between 0 and 1:
+The mixing layer is prescribed using an hyperbolic tangent of mixture fraction :math:`z` between 0 and 1, as can be seen in Fig :numref:`fig:NumSetup`:

 .. math::